freeCodeCamp/freeCodeCamp/guide/english/python/while-loop-statements/index.md

 9. Since the variable days is equal to 1 which is less than 7 so the while loop is executed again.
 10. It goes on again and again and when the console prints 'Today is Sunday' the variable days is now equal to 7 and the while loop stops executing.

+#### Caution:
+You can create infinite loops using while statements.
+They are at best irritating but could have unintended performance consequences.

 #### More Information:

 - <a href='https://docs.python.org/3/reference/compound_stmts.html#the-while-statement' target='_blank' rel='nofollow'>Python `while` statement documentation</a>